bmeviauab00/szoftvertechnikak/docs/labor/1-model-es-kod-kapcsolata/index.md

+---
+authors: bzolka
+---

 # 1. A modell és a kód kapcsolata

-Utolsó módosítás ideje: 2022.10.15
-Kidolgozta: Benedek Zoltán

 ## A gyakorlat célja